Ernestnzx/tp/docs/DeveloperGuide.md

 **Use case 17: Add a contact (Supports duplicate names)**

 **MSS**
-1. User provides contact details.
+1. User requests to add a contact
 2. TC adds the contact to the contact list.
 3. TC displays a confirmation message.

    Use case ends.

 **Extensions**
-* 2a.
+* 1a.
 User inputs a duplicate ID.
-    * 2a1.
+    * 1a1.
 TC displays an error message.

       Use case resumes at step 1.

-* 2b.
+* 1b.
 User inputs an empty contact ID:
-    * 2b1.
+    * 1b1.
 TC displays an error message.

       Use case resumes at step 1.

-* 2c.
+* 1c.
 User inputs an empty contact name.
-    * 2c1.
+    * 1c1.
 TC displays an error message.

       Use case resumes at step 1.

-* 2d.
+* 1d.
 User inputs an empty contact number.
-    * 2d1.
+    * 1d1.
 TC displays an error message.

       Use case resumes at step 1.

-* 2e.
+* 1e.
 User inputs a contact name that does not contain alphabets:
-    * 2e1.
+    * 1e1.
 TC displays an error message.

       Use case resumes at step 1.

-**Use case 18: Remove students/tutors from contacts**
+**Use case 18: Remove contact from contact list**

 **MSS**
-1. User provides an ID.
+1. User requests to remove a contact.
 2. TC removes the contact from the contact list.
 3. TC displays a message for succesful operation.